-ACE (Amazing Christian Experience) meets every Sunday morning from 10.30am until the end of the service – approximately 11.30.
-We provide a friendly environment for youngsters from 3 years until they are ready to join Church members in the service.
-We use Disney type DVDs monthly which contain Bible stories and develop these themes during the month.
-We join church members on the third Sunday of each month for a lively Family Service when the young people take part which encourages confidence and ensures that they see church as an interesting and relevant part of their lives.
-We also hold ‘special’ mornings when we use drama, music, cooking or games to enliven their learning.
+We can provide a friendly environment for youngsters from 3 years until they are ready to join Church members in the service.
+We use Disney type DVDs which contain Bible stories and develop these themes using drama, music, cooking or games to enliven their learning.
 We divide into classes after an initial ‘family time’ which means we can cater for our young people at the level of their understanding.
 We make every effort to ensure that our faith has action by partaking in the annual shoebox scheme, corresponding and supporting a child in India and responding to appeals in the wider world.
-We join the congregation for 10-15 minutes each Sunday which helps the children develop a sense of reverence and the congregation enjoy hearing what the young people have been doing which cultivates a good family atmosphere.
+We join the congregation for 10-15 minutes at the beginning or end of the service which helps the children develop a sense of reverence.

 For matters requiring urgent prayer such as crisis situations or medical emergencies, a number of our church members operate a prayer chain through which Gods love flows and prayers are circulated.
 Prayer requests are received from a prayer box located in the church, through phone calls from members of the congregation or from individuals via email.
 When a request for prayer is received it is passed to the coordinator who will call the first nominated person in the chain.
 That person will then contact the next person in the chain and so on until the end of the chain is reached and the coordinator is contacted to ensure the prayer has been circulated.
 Each member of the chain will put the person or situation in their thoughts and prayers for as long as is deemed necessary.
 While the knowledge of some situations and people will be widely known, many are confidential and are treated as such.